nation3/law/Constitution.linked.md

 ## Fundamental Freedoms and Rights
 Nation3 adheres to the Universal Declaration of Human Rights and the Universal Declaration of Animal Rights.
 Their contents shall be considered as a paramount part of this Constitution.

-## Binding Effect of the Designated Smart Contracts
+## Binding Effect of Designated Smart Contracts
 a) The results of operation of the Designated Smart Contracts shall be determinative of the rights and obligations of, and shall be final, binding upon and non-appealable by each Citizen with respect to the DAO.
-b) In the event of any conflict or inconsistency between Smart Contracts entered by Parties and Legal Contracts entered by the same Parties within the Nation3 Jurisdiction, the outcome enforced by the Smart Contracts shall prevail.
+#) In the event of any conflict or inconsistency between Smart Contracts entered by Parties and Legal Contracts entered by the same Parties within the Nation3 Jurisdiction, the outcome enforced by the Smart Contracts shall prevail.
 Notwithstanding the foregoing, Parties might opt out of such behavior by including a clause specifically determining their preference in an agreement.

 ## Citizenship
 All Citizens consent to and agree to become legally bound by this Constitution, enforceable in accordance with its terms under the laws of the Nation3 Jurisdiction.